 2. Welcome new contacts

-Once email addresses start coming in, it’s time to get down to email business.
-You want to reach out to your new contacts immediately.
-First, you’ll want to send a welcome email.
-This email should, of course, welcome your new subscribers, reiterate the benefits of your email list and encourage subscribers to visit your website or physical location.
+Once addresses start coming in through your sign-up forms, it’s time to get down to email business.
+Reach out to new contacts immediately by sending a welcome email.
+This message will establish the tone for future communications, so it should be friendly, enthusiastic and well-designed.
+You want to make a positive and lasting first impression.
+It’s also important that your welcome email reiterates the benefits of your email list and encourages subscribers to visit your website or physical location.

 3. Use email to keep your contacts informed and engaged